whispir/api/source/includes/_api-access.md

     ...
 </ns2:company>
 ```

-> This may look a bit scary at first, but it will all make sense shortly.
-All you need to know now is you've got access to the API!

 The first thing you'll need to do is generate your **Authorization Header** for your API requests.
 You'll need to use the Authorization Header on every request that you submit to the Whispir.io API.